dorBrex/superwise_home_task/README.md

 - Build and deploy the server on a docker using DockerFile / docker.yaml for Docker Compose in order to make it more reslient and robust.

-- Consider adding asyncio for the concurreny working on the same DB with 2 different tables (same for different topics of kafka)
+- Consider adding asyncio for the concurrency working on the same DB with 2 different tables (same for different topics of kafka)

 - Consider adding reversed proxy and load balancer for the server backend (nginx, apache httpd)